 Anyone who has ever planned a sports tournament knows that the likelihood of everything going exactly as planned is slim to none.
 It’s just the nature of the beast.
 Either the facilities are great but the area is lackluster, the area is great but the facilities are run-of-the-mill or the stinkin’ weather just won’t cooperate with your tournament.

-But when you choose to host your next sports tournament in Bradenton, Florida, you are making a wise decision by minimizing the opportunity for error.
-When you play your tournament in Manatee County, you are guaranteeing yourself, your teams and their families a phenomenal location with world-class facilities, exciting entertainment options and superb weather year-round.
+But when you choose to host your next sports tournament in Bradenton, Florida, you are making a wise decision to minimize the opportunity for error.
+When you host your tournament in Manatee County, you are guaranteeing yourself, your teams and their families a phenomenal location with world-class facilities, exciting entertainment options and superb weather year-round.
 Everyone, from your players to the coaches to the picky younger siblings, will find the time spent in this charming coastal town nothing short of worthwhile.

 You can play where the pros play, train where the pros train and even sleep where the pros sleep.
 Bring your teams somewhere they actually want to go!
 From entertainment to athletics, hosting your next sports tournament in Bradenton will be a home run for all.